-If you are planning to visit cities and beach towns, then light summer dresses (I love this Icebreaker dress, for example!), sandals, or ballerinas would be ideal.
+If you are planning to visit cities and beach towns, then light summer dresses, sandals, or ballerina flats are ideal.

 Although daytime temperatures in places like Santiago may be warm, it can get chilly at night, so it would be advisable to take a light jacket for when it gets colder.

 Read these tips on transitioning from hot to cold weather on the same day.

 The south and Patagonia are warmer between December and March, which coincides with the trekking season, whereas May to September sees rain, strong winds, and snow.
 As you plan what to pack for Chile, keep in mind that the further south you go, the wetter it tends to get.